Related Subjects:

 🦠 Important Causes

-- Sepsis – esp.
-Gram-negative, but also Gram-positive, viral (HIV, CMV, hepatitis), fungal (Histoplasma), parasitic (malaria).
+- Sepsis – most common; esp.
+Gram-negative, but also Gram-positive, viral (e.g., COVID-19, HIV, CMV), fungal, parasitic (malaria).

 🧬 Pathophysiology

-- Platelet trapping within thrombi → thrombocytopenia.
+- Platelet trapping → thrombocytopenia.

 🩺 Clinical Features

-- Occurs in critically ill patients.
+- Typically in critically ill patients (e.g., ICU, sepsis, trauma).

-- Respiratory failure: ARDS on CXR.
+- Respiratory failure: ARDS on CXR in severe cases.

 🔬 Investigations

-- ↑ FDPs / D-dimer (fibrinolysis markers).
+- ↑ FDPs / D-dimer (key fibrinolysis markers; very high in acute DIC).

-- Blood film: schistocytes (microangiopathic haemolysis).
+- Blood film: schistocytes (fragmented RBCs from microangiopathic haemolysis).

 📊 Scoring System (Overt DIC – ISTH)

-- Platelet count (<100 = 1; <50 = 2).
+- Platelet count: >100 = 0; 50–100 = 1; <50 = 2.

-- PT prolongation (<3s = 0; 3–6s = 1;>6s = 2).
+- PT prolongation: <3s = 0; 3–6s = 1; >6s = 2 (or INR equivalent).

-- Fibrinogen (>1 g/L = 0; <1 g/L = 1).
+- Fibrinogen: >1 g/L = 0; <1 g/L = 1.

 📌 Differentials